BitOMC/BitOMC/docs/src/inscriptions.md

 OP_ENDIF
 ```

-First the string `ord` is pushed, to disambiguate inscriptions from other uses
+First the string `bitomc` is pushed, to disambiguate inscriptions from other uses
 of envelopes.

 `OP_PUSH 1` indicates that the next push contains the content type, and